zessta/GenQ/JS_correct_incorrect.md

 ## Question 43: **Dependency Injection**
 **Question:**
-Create a simple dependency injection system in JavaScript.
+Description: Create a simple dependency injection system in JavaScript.
 It should allow defining dependencies and resolving them at runtime.

 **Links:**